chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * The other way to generate sound is to route midi messages to an external sound generator such as a software synthesizer or "Digital Audio Workstation" (DAW) running on your computer, or an attached hardware synthesizer.
 	* To route midi to a software synthesizer will need a virtual midi routing driver such as [LoopBee](http://www.nerds.de/en/loopbe1.html), which is free for the basic version, which is sufficient.
 	* Install LoopBee, or the equivalent.
 Then choose it as both the Concert Keyboardist midi output  as described in Audio and Midi Settings in [Settings Tools].
 Also set LoopBee as the input port on your software synthesizer.
 * If you prefer to use a DAW or hardware synthesizer you probably already know how to route midi.
-Choose it as the output using "Audio and Midi Settings" in Concert keyboaradist [Settings Tools].
+Choose it as the output using "Audio and MIDI Settings" in Concert keyboaradist [Settings Tools].
 * When learning Concert keyboardist it's recommended you trigger notes using your computer keyboard.
-* Later, if you have one, try using a midi keyboard attached to your computer:
+* Later, if you have one, try using a MIDI keyboard attached to your computer:
-	* Configure it as the Concert Keyboardist midi input as shown in Audio and Midi Settings in [Settings Tools].
+	* Configure it as the Concert Keyboardist MIDI input as shown in Audio and MIDI Settings in [Settings Tools].
 	* Be sure your controller is active when Concert Keyboardist is started.
-	* Remember that even on a midi keyboard, Concert keyboardist will only trigger the notes in the midi file no matter what keys you press.
+	* Remember that even on a MIDI keyboard, Concert keyboardist will only trigger the notes in the MIDI file no matter what keys you press.
 The advantages are that you may prefer the touch of your own keyboard, and if your controller is velocity sensitive you will be able to control note loudness.
-	* If you set your keyboard to send on midi channel 13 or less, note velocities from the keyboard control the velocities of target notes and their chained notes.
-If you set your keyboard to send on midi channel 16, note velocities are taken from the midi score.
+	* If you set your keyboard to send on MIDI channel 13 or less, note velocities from the keyboard control the velocities of target notes and their chained notes.
+If you set your keyboard to send on MIDI channel 16, note velocities are taken from the MIDI score.
 * Preferably choose a piano-like sound on your synthesizer.
 * After setting up, go to the [Quick Start to Playing].

 ## Quick Start to Playing

+<iframe width="560" height="315" src="https://www.youtube.com/embed/1R61bmgBoN4?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+Here are more details of what is in the video:

-If you need help finding things, see the [Overview of The Main Window].
+* For help finding things see [Overview of The Main Window].

-* **Load a file:**  Use the File-Open menu, or the toolbar button, or Cmd+o (Ctrl+o on Windows).
+* **Loading a file:**  Use the File-Open menu, or the toolbar button, or Cmd+o (Ctrl+o on Windows).
 A good example to start with is "Minuet in G[ck].mid" which is in the "Easy To Play Examples" folder in the "Concert Keyboardist Files" folder.
 * When loaded it should look something like the image in the [Overview of The Main Window].
 * **Prepare to play:**  Press the spacebar.
 This turns the Base Line orange, indicating that Concert Keyboardist is ready to play.
 In this mode as soon as you press a key the note at the Base Line is played and the note bars start scrolling to the left.
 The scroll rate is based on the tempo.
 * **Playing Notes:** Press keys on your computer keyboard - any of the letter keys, or any of the characters "[ ] ; ' < > /".
 On an English language keyboard these are the rows from "q" to "]", from "a" to " ' " and from "z" to "/".
 It doesn't matter which keys you press.  **Any** key always triggers the next target note.
-Similarly if you are using a midi keyboard **any** key triggers the next target note.
+Similarly if you are using a MIDI keyboard **any** key triggers the next target note.
 * **Note Timing:** Press a key each time a target note reaches the vertical yellow line drawn when the previous note was played.
 If you do this you will play exactly at the original tempo and rhythm.
 * You can vary note timing, rhythm and tempo by playing before or after each target note reaches the yellow line.